Brad Banks: Washington Redskins

-Banks went unselected in the 2003 NFL Draft.
+Banks went unselected in the 2003 NFL draft.
 He signed with the Washington Redskins after the draft, but was released shortly afterwards.

 Ottawa Renegades

 In 2004, Banks signed with the Ottawa Renegades of the Canadian Football League (CFL).

 Winnipeg Blue Bombers

 In 2005 was selected by the Winnipeg Blue Bombers in Ottawa's Player dispersal draft.
 Then on May 16, 2007, he, along with fellow quarterback Matt Bohnet re-signed with the Blue Bombers.

 Montreal Alouettes

 In June 2007, Banks was traded to the Montreal Alouettes in exchange for quarterback Kliff Kingsbury.

+Berlin Adler

+In 2009, Banks signed with the Berlin Adler of the German Football League (GFL).

 Iowa Barnstormers

-On January 31, 2011, Brad was assigned to the Iowa Barnstormers of Arena Football League (AFL).
+On January 31, 2011, Banks was assigned to the Iowa Barnstormers of Arena Football League (AFL).
 On April 1, 2011, Banks set a Barnstormers single game record in touchdowns with an 11 TD (10 passing, 1 rushing) performance against the San Jose SaberCats at the HP Pavilion.
-Iowa won 76-69.
+Iowa won 76–69.